Uterine Fibroids - OBGYN Livingston, NJ

 Causes of Uterine Fibroids

-- Genetic ChangesIt has been found that many fibroids contain changes in genes that are different from genes in normal uterine muscle cells.
+- Genetic changes – Many fibroids contain changes in specific genes that differ from those present in normal uterine muscle cells

 - Hormones – Two hormones that stimulate the development of the uterine lining during menstruation, estrogen and progesterone, play a role in the growth of fibroids

 - Additional growth factors – Insulin-like growth factor, which helps the body maintain tissues, may affect the growth of fibroids